csj1012/portfolio2023/src/models/blog/posts/md/on-dev-burnout.md

 I had my own strict visual standards after stalking (and participating in) forums where people would roast other people's designs.
 I wonder if any of those people suspected the person on the other end of the monitor was a literal child telling them their color scheme was too discordant and their text was too hard to read.

 These days, Modern Chelsie is very careful to document every function choice, architecture decision, and general thought.
-This is how good documentation is written; how salient, cohesive git logs are committed to history; this is how JIRA tickets are loaded with relevant detail for any future friends (or foes) needing to debug things.
+This is often how good documentation is written; how salient, cohesive git logs are committed to history; how JIRA tickets are loaded with relevant detail for any future friends (or foes) needing to debug things.

 But sometimes...